gshen42/HasChor/README.md

             ]
 ```

-First, we define a set of locations (`buyer`, `seller`, `deliverer`) we will use in the choreography.
+First, we define a set of locations we will use in the choreography.
-Locations are HasChor's abstraction for nodes in a distributed system --- they are just `String`s.
+Locations are HasChor's abstraction for nodes in a distributed system — they are just `String`s.
-Since HasChor also uses locations at the type level, we define them as `Proxy`s of `String`s.
+Since HasChor also uses locations at the type level, we turn on the `DataKinds` extension and define term-level `Proxy`s (`buyer`, `seller`, `deliverer`) for them.

 Next, we have some auxiliary definitions (`priceOf`, `deliveryDateOf`, `budget`) for use in the choreography.

-`bookshop` is the choreography:
+`bookshop` is a choreography that implements the bookshop protocol:

 - `Choreo m a` is a monad that represents a choreography that returns a value of type `a`.
-  The `m` represents the local computation that locations can perform.
+  The `m` parameter is another monad that represents the local computation that locations can perform.

 - `a @ l` is a located value that represents a value of type `a` at location `l`.
   It's kept opaque to the user to avoid misusing values at locations they're not at.